What is scraped content?

 Monitor your website traffic

-If you notice a sudden decrease in website traffic, it may be a sign that your content has been scraped and is appearing on other sites.
+If you notice a sudden decrease in website traffic, it may be a sign that your content has been scraped.

 Use website analytics tools such as Google Analytics to monitor your traffic and identify any unusual patterns.